 The ESTP personality type is one of the most enthusiastic and outgoing of all types.
 They are lively, energetic, fun to be around, and will often take charge in a group setting.

-This can make them perfect friends for those who need someone to motivate them or help come up with ideas.
+This can make them perfect friends for those who need someone to motivate them or help them come up with ideas.

 ESTPs are more likely to get bored with a friendship if they aren’t able to use their skills and talents.